 - A large pool of qualified management talent and trained specialists is available to employers.

-- Numerous research institutions promote an innovative climate.
+- Numerous research institutions and a strong start-up ecosystem promote an innovative climate and economic growth.

 Large services companies in Berlin